Open now: Early Bird Registration for ISCOMS 2025

 The IRF are a challenging two-week program in which students are expected to actively participate in research at one of the UMCG Research Institutes and gather a great deal of knowledge related to the topic of research.
 As a student, you get the chance to perform research at a leading institute, meet top researchers and – more importantly – learn about the possibilities of doing a PhD-program in the Netherlands.
 There are many foreign students who have been able to start a PhD-program at the UMCG thanks to following a fellowship.

-If you have any questions regarding the IRF you can contact these former IRF’s for their experiences:
+If you have any questions regarding the IRF you can contact the former IRF about her experiences:

 IRF projects 2024